sindresorhus/sindresorhus.github.com/_apps/photo-widget.md

 The built-in widget only shows photos from “Memories” and “Featured Photos” in your photo library.
 There is no way to customize it or pick the photos to be shown.

-#### Why is this app free without ads?
+#### Why is this free without ads?

 I just enjoy making apps.
 I earn money on other apps.
+Consider leaving a nice review.